rabtennamgyal/TOP-Project-personal-portfolio/README.md

-Personal Portfolio build using Vanilla JS ans Sass.
+Personal Portfolio build using Vanilla JS and Sass.